nslookup command on Linux

 The [no]d2 option

-This is also a Boolean option.
+It is also a Boolean option.
 By default, this option is set to off.
 If we turn it on, it starts the second level of debugging.
-In the second level of debugging, it displays the query messages sent out in addition to the regular debugging output.
+The second debugging level displays the query messages sent out in addition to the regular debugging output.

 The [no]vc option